Xeverous/the_website/website/pages/cpp/tutorials/beginner/02_basics/04_types/index.rst

 - largest representable positive and negative value (+/- sign, max m, max p)
 - smallest representable positive and negative value, different than 0 (+/- sign, min m, min p)
-- granularity: what is the smallest possible difference between 2 consecutive numbers; granularity is not constant
+- granularity: what is the smallest possible difference between 2 consecutive numbers; **granularity is not constant**

 **Floating-points store real numbers with limited accurary.** Just like in decimal system ``1/3`` can be approximated as ``0.333`` or ``333 * 10^(-3)``, the same problem exists in floating-point notation - the only difference is that base 2 is used instead of base 10 for the exponent. **There are infinitely many values which can not be precisely represented** - instead, the closest approximations are used.

 Shortly speaking, granurality increases (more values can be represented in the given subrange) the closer they are to 0.
 The highest precision is in range ``0`` to ``0.1``.
 Analogy: ``100`` and ``101`` can be exactly represented.
 But in case of ``1000000001``, it might be approximated as ``1 * 10^9`` when mantisa does not have enough bits to support ``1000000001 * 10^1``.
 As numbers grow, more focus is placed into the exponent which causes magnitude to be more rounded towards specific power.
+Past some point, all odd values are approximated to closest even value.

     If floating-point math has limited accuracy, how do calculators work then?
 How are various fractional values safely computed?